Environmental Management System

 For non-SATERN users, please use the links below.
 When taking the quiz, you will be asked to enter your e-mail address.
 Results will be e-mailed to you upon successfully completing the quiz.
 Please retain these results for your records.

 What are the current High Priorities?

 The Environmental Office, Environmental Program Mangers and the Project Team, comprised of members from all directorates, identify and prioritize, the impacts that WFF has on the environment.
 Each fiscal year, the past performance of WFF's EMS and forecast activities and missions are considered while selecting the High Priority Environmental Aspects.
-The current High Priority Environmental Aspects are found here.
+Click here for the current High Priority Environmental Aspects.